jadenorli/houston-storms/README.md

       spatial operations such as intersections, raster manipulation, and spatial weighting (Hijmans 2024; Pebesma 2018)

-    - Creating dynamic, interactive visualizations using tmap to explore and communicate geospatial data insights (Tennekes 2018)
+    - Creating dynamic and interactive visualizations using tmap to explore and communicate geospatial data insights (Tennekes 2018)

     - Leveraging geospatial overlays and zonal statistics to assess the relationship between socioeconomic variables and blackout